Zrenjanin: Habsburg and Austrian period (1718–1914)

 As a crown province, Banat belonged directly to the Vienna court.
 The first governor, appointed by the Emperor, was Count Claudius Mercy.
-By the imperial edict on September 12, 1718, Banat was divided into 13 districts, with the main administration in Timișoara at its head.
+By the imperial edict on 12 September 1718, Banat was divided into 13 districts, with the main administration in Timișoara at its head.
 The District of Banat included a few settlements: Idjoš, Arač, Bečej, Itebej, Elemir, Ečka and Aradac.
 The first chief of this district was Titus Vespanius Slucki.
 After the Turkish forces and Turks families had withdrawn, the land was left devastated without labour, which could till the soil and paid taxes.
 That's why the Austrian court tried to settle Banat as soon as possible.

-The colonization lasted from 1718 till 1724, when the town was settled mostly by Germans, but the Serbs never stopped arriving.
+The colonization lasted from 1718–24, when the town was settled mostly by Germans, but the Serbs never stopped arriving.
 The military frontier in Potisje was displaced.
 In the following years Italians, Frenchmen, Romanians arrived and then the Catalans from Barcelona, who escaped the repression after the War of the Spanish Succession and settled in a place which is now the suburb of Dolja within Zrenjanin.
 The town was called New Barcelona.
-But the life was difficult in this marsh area with many contagious diseases, so many of them died and still many left.
+But the life was difficult in this marsh area with many contagious diseases, so many died and others left.

 In the summer of 1738 there was the great plague.
 The Count Mersy wanted to turn marshes into fertile soil and he began to regulate the Begej River.
 In the middle and down course of the river a long canal was built, to make the river traffic possible between Bečkerek and Timișoara.
 On the first of November 1745 Sebastian Krazeisen began to make beer in the first brewery and that meant the first start of the industrialization.
-In the same year the first Serb’s school was mentioned.
+In the same year the first Serb's school was mentioned.